KenYu910645/KenYu910645.github.io/_projects/project_pac.md

     Comparasion of our PAC module and ASPP module
 </div>

-We strategically placed our specially designed Perspective-Aware Convolution (PAC) module right after the backbone's feature extraction stage.
-This placement allows us to inject depth-aware information directly into the extracted features.
-Subsequently, these enhanced features are fed into the detection head, ensuring that all branches of the network benefit from our improvement.
-The complete network architecture, with our PAC module integration, is depicted in the illustration below.
+We placed our Perspective-Aware Convolution (PAC) module right after the backbone's feature extraction stage.
+This adjustment allows us to inject depth-aware information directly into the extracted features.
+Subsequently, these enhanced features are fed into the detection head, ensuring that all branches can benefit from it.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">